 Quite simply, establishing

-citizens' identification and personal data, and respecting the duty to care and protect this information, are perfect examples of the responsibilities that come with a State's right of sovereignty.
+citizens' identification, delivering civil IDs, driving licenses or passports and respecting the duty to care and protect this information, are perfect examples of the responsibilities that come with a State's right to sovereignty.

 However, the development of secure and robust identity management systems is becoming ever more technically complex and requires increasingly significant investments.